VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Experiments

 \subsection{Main Results}

-We adopt Qwen2.5-VL-7B-Instruct \citep{bai2025qwen2} as the base model for validation.
-To align the model with the structured \textit{See--Think--Answer} output format, we first conduct a SFT cold-start phase.
+We adopt Qwen2.5-VL-7B-Instruct \cite{bai2025qwen2} as the base model for validation.
+To achieve the structured \textit{See--Think--Answer} output format, we first conduct a SFT cold-start phase.
 This is followed by training with GRPO augmented with the visual knowledge reward $r_v$, to encourage the model to generate responses by explicitly leveraging the visual knowledge it has acquired.
 This two-stage process yields the final \MODEL.
+The implementation details are in Appendix E.

 As shown in Table~\ref{tab:main_exp}, our model achieves a \textbf{3.7\%} improvement over the baseline on \BENCH, highlighting its superior capacity to comprehend visual knowledge.
 Moreover, \MODEL\ demonstrates strong generalization across multiple video understanding and reasoning benchmarks, surpassing the baseline by \textbf{5.4\%} on MVBench, \textbf{7.0\%} on Video-MME, \textbf{5.7\%} on MMVU and \textbf{1.1\%} on VSI-Bench, while also outperforming previous open-source and R1-based video models.
 These results underscore the effectiveness of our \DATA\ collection and training strategy, reflecting the model’s robust learning capabilities.
 Crucially, these findings indicate that strengthening an MLLM’s grasp of visual knowledge as a bridge can consistently boost performance across both perceptual grounding and higher-level cognitive reasoning tasks.